JerBouma/FinanceToolkit/README.md

 Note the following:

-- **Technical indicators are on purpose not included within this package as I find that [ta-lib](https://ta-lib.org/) does an excellent job in providing these.** I recommend using their package alongside the FinancialToolkit.
+- **Technical indicators are on purpose only limited included within this package as I find that [ta-lib](https://ta-lib.org/) does an excellent job in providing these.** I recommend using their package alongside the FinancialToolkit.
-- **I've not included any portfolio optimization techniques as I believe that [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/index.html) should be used for this purpose.** The author has spend countless of hours on desiging this package and is therefore a true domain export in this area.
-The FinancialToolkit does however compliment well with this package through providing key metrics to perform portfolio attribution.
+- **I've not included any portfolio attribution or optimization techniques as I believe that [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/index.html) should be used for this purpose.** The author has spend countless of hours on desiging this package and is therefore a true domain expert in this area.
+The FinancialToolkit does, however, compliment well with this package through providing key metrics to perform portfolio attribution.
-- **I've used merely one source as a data provider because I believe that platforms like [OpenBB](https://openbb.co/) do an excellent job at data aggregation.** With the 'Custom' option, you are able to combine OpenBB with the FinancialToolkit to collect data and perform the necessary calculations efficiently.
+- **I've used merely one source as a data provider because I believe that platforms like [OpenBB](https://openbb.co/) do an excellent job at data aggregation.** With the option to provide your own financial statements, you are able to combine OpenBB with the FinancialToolkit to collect data and perform the necessary calculations efficiently.
 - **I am in no way affiliated FinancialModelingprep and never will be.** I have chosen their source as I find it to be the most transparent and reliable.
 When you notice that data is inaccurate or have any other issue related to the data, note that I simply provide the means to access this data and I am not responsible for the accuracy of the data itself.
 For this, use [their contact form](https://site.financialmodelingprep.com/contact) or provide the data yourself.

 **To be able to use the functionality of FinancialModelingPrep you need an API Key from their website.** Use the following instructions to obtain a _free_ API Key.
 Note that these keys are limited to 250 requests per day but the premium plans are kept at a low cost in case you do run out of the limit or have a need for access to more data.